This test helps in determining the strength of paper, solid board and corrugated board. Bursting strength is usually quoted in kg/cm 2.

 Accelerated Aging is commonly used in the medical device industry to “speed up” the effects of time on a Sterile Barrier System to establish shelf-life parameters.
 The Accelerated Aging process is based on the relationship of temperature and reaction rate where an increase in temperature increases the reaction rate and is approximated by the Arrhenius Equation.

 This test helps in determining the impact resistance of film, sheet, and laminated materials.
-The weight required to cause 50% of tested films to failure by impact from a falling dart under specified test conditions.
+The weight required to cause 50% of tested films to failure by impact from a falling dart under specified testing conditions.
 Impact resistance is only partially thickness dependant, as a result impact values cannot be normalized by thickness without producing misleading data.

 Test Method: ASTM D1709